Scientific Reports

 Bouncing back together: Social post-error adaptations in basketball

 We studied social post-error adaptations in competitive basketball by analyzing data from four NBA seasons.
 Our meta-analyses revealed increased caution in terms of shot distance and angle following missed compared to made shots.
-Increased caution was most pronounced after one’s own errors but was also observed after teammates' and opponents' errors.
-Importantly, our results also revealed a positive correlation between adaptations following own and teammates' errors, contrasting with a negative correlation with adaptations following opponents’ errors.
-This suggests that the effects following own and teammates’ errors may partially be driven by similar processes, while different mechanisms may be involved following opponents’ errors.
-These findings not only extend cognitive theories from controlled lab settings to a real-word sport setting, but also provide a crucial understanding of athletes' social error responses thereby paving the way for research aimed at optimizing performance.
+Increased caution was most pronounced after one’s own errors but was also observed after teammates' errors.
+Importantly, our results also revealed a positive correlation between adaptations following own and teammates' errors.
+This suggests that the effects following own and teammates’ errors may be driven by similar processes.
+It seems that a missed shot increases the team caution.
+These findings not only extend cognitive theories from controlled lab settings to a real-world sport setting, they also provide a crucial understanding of athletes' social error responses thereby paving the way for research aimed at optimising performance.

 KEY PUBLICATIONS